-If you are now retired, you remember what happened in 2008 — the Great Recession — when the stock market crashed.
+If you are now retired or close to it, you remember what happened in 2008 — the Great Recession — when the stock market crashed.
 The S&P 500 Index lost 56.4% by 2009, which translated into corresponding losses in people’s IRA and 401K retirement plans.

 The horrible joke about the Great Recession was that it turned Americans’ 401Ks into 201Ks.
 I experienced this first hand when the value of my 401K decreased by more than $300,000 due to the crash.